Emily-Graham/portfolio/README.md

 Questions/problems to address:
 -unexpected behaviour in scrolling
---sometimes, the page does not scroll, needs to be tested in pages/across browsers
+>sometimes, the page does not scroll, needs to be tested in pages/across browsers